-The design loading for any one length of lining shall be the maximum load produced from the combination of soil loadings, groundwater level, and live surcharge permanent loadings over that length.
+The design loading for any one length of lining shall be the maximum load produced from the combination of soil loadings, ground water level, and live surcharge permanent loadings over that length.

-ACS1420.6.3 Lining size
+ACS1440.6.3 Lining size

-In determining the lining diameter, allowance is to be made for the difference in actual diameter between the pipes originally specified for the pipeline and the most severely corroded pipes in each section of the sewer.
-Where the lining technology requires, suitable allowance shall be provided for longitudinal and circumferential stretching of the liner during installation.
+In determining the lining diameter, allowance is to be made for the difference in actual diameter between the pipes originally specified for the pipeline and the most severely corroded pipes in each section of the pipeline, as verified by the Contractor through site measurements.